truecodersio/docusaurus_portal/docs/express/express-routing-exercise.md

 ### Exercise 4: Finish the POST Users Route

-In the request handler for POST requests, set up the following:
+In the try block of the request handler for POST requests, set up the following:

 1. Declare a variable named `newUser` and assign it the value of `req.body`
    - `req.body` is an object that contains the parsed request body as JSON